oktayozel/cd611_hw3/README.md

 - Integrated with leaderboard and game timer and colorful board.
 - Supports both human vs human and human vs AI gameplay.

+We have changed the Board from interface to abstract class so that it better follows the logical representation in the mind.
+Also We have added Artificial Intelligence and Multiplayer interface.
+We have an AI bot which implements the artifical intelligence class.
+Also our multiplayer games are implementing the Multiplayer class.

+Now we have more vivid and advanced UI.
+You can play against AI and enjoy the advanced leaderboard features.

 ## Source and Citations
 We have used the following website for our opening animation.